 Healthy Lifestyles and Relationships

-Our top priority this year is the full participation of all constituencies in creating a school culture based on our four guiding principles: Respect, Communication, Empowerment, and Community.
+Our top priority this year is the full participation of all constituencies in creating a school culture based on our four guiding principles: Respect, Impact, Skills and Engage.
 Many courses directly address issues of diversity and team building.
-All students are required to attend regular community meetings facilitated by student representatives and staff members to discuss school-wide issues.
-Students also must attend at least one team building trip per year, such as a ropes course or kayaking trip.
-Each semester culminates in an open community event, the MHS Student Showcase, which highlights outstanding student projects.
+All students are required to attend monthly Falcon meetings facilitated by student representatives and staff members to discuss school-wide issues.
+We also have out MHS Talent Show in January and our MHS Community Dinner in March.